 When the first step is complete, this now becomes the raw material to work with, your job related wish list if you will.
 You then need to start organising these goals in a sequence for planning.
 The best way to do this is to rate each Goal with a 1, 2, or 3 status, based on its realistic achievability, time it will take to complete and of course, the monetary cost of same which ultimately identifies which goals you are going to start with first.

 Step 3.
 Planning

 Start with the status 1’s and let’s begin creating the blueprint to achieve each goal.
-This is the part of the process that you need focus on in detail and Identify each step in sequence that needs to be completed in order to move onto the next step, assign a time frame to complete the step and a cost if applicable for that step.
-I have always found MS project or Excel an excellent tool for this.
-Also have a plan B, and C plan in place to combat (Murphy’s law), for sure you are going to need it but don’t be swayed from your ultimate goal and don’t procrastinate when times get tough.
+This is the part of the process that you need focus on in detail and identify each step in the sequence that needs to be completed in order to move onto the next step.
+Assign a time frame to complete the step and a cost if applicable for that step.
+I have always found MS Project or Excel an excellent tool for this.
+Also have a plan B, and plan C in place to combat Murphy’s law, for sure you are going to need it but don’t be swayed from your ultimate goal and don’t procrastinate when times get tough.